 - Health professionals across Vancouver Coastal Health (VCH), the Provincial Health Services Authority (PHSA) and Providence Health Care (PHC) will adopt common clinical and process standards (including workflows, order sets, clinical guidelines and integrated plans of care).

-- Medications and other instructions will be entered directly into the information system and will immediately become part of the patient’s record (computerized provider order entry).
+- Medications and other instructions will be entered directly into the clinical information system and will immediately become part of the patient’s record (computerized provider order entry).

 - Health professionals in acute care facilities across VCH, PHSA and PHC will use a fully electronic closed loop medication management process.
 This will help improve patient safety by making sure each medication is prescribed and given to the right patient, in the right dose, at the right time, with the right documentation.

-About the new clinical information system
+About the clinical information system

 What this means for health professionals